 There’s a saying that breakfast is the most important meal of the day.
 On the days that I eat a healthy breakfast, I can feel how true that is.
 In addition to feeling satisfied and energized, it also sets the tone for a productive day.

 I developed this granola recipe with the goal of maximizing healthy ingredients.
 And it had to taste great!
 I’m so happy with the result.
-It’s the best granola in every way: packed with heart-healthy oats, nuts and seeds, not too sweet, but just sweet enough, and great crunch factor.
+It’s the best granola in every way, as far as I’m concerned: packed with heart-healthy oats, nuts and seeds, not too sweet, but just sweet enough, and great crunch factor.

-NUTS: There’s a cup and a half of nuts in this granola.
+- Nuts: There’s a cup and a half of nuts in this granola.
 Nuts are extra delicious when they’re toasted in the oven.
 They add a lot of great flavor and crunch to this granola and they’re super healthy, packed with fiber, protein, vitamins, monounsaturated (good) fats, and minerals.
-Protein helps you feel full and satisfied for
+Protein helps you feel full and satisfied for longer.

-It’s really easy to make homemade granola, and I’ve never found a store bought granola that can compete with homemade.
-That’s why I have a growing collection of granola recipes on the blog:
+It’s easy to make homemade granola, and I’ve never found a store bought granola that can compete with homemade.

 I store my homemade granola in an airtight container on the kitchen counter.
 It keeps fresh for two weeks, though it rarely lasts that long.

 Here’s my favorite healthy granola recipe.
-I hope you enjoy.
-If you make it, please come back to leave a comment and a review and let me know how it turned out!Print
+If you make this, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think.Print

 My Favorite Healthy Granola Recipe